jessegall/Laravel-Memoize/README.md

 # Laravel Memoize

-Laravel Memoize is a trait that provides method-level caching for your Laravel Eloquent models and other PHP classes.
-It helps improve performance by caching the results of method calls based on their arguments, reducing redundant expensive operations.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/jessegall/laravel-memoize.svg?style=flat-square)](https://packagist.org/packages/jessegall/laravel-memoize)

+Laravel Memoize is a library that provides method-level caching for your Laravel Eloquent models and other PHP classes.
+It improves performance by caching the results of method calls based on their arguments.

+### Memoization

+[Memoization](https://en.wikipedia.org/wiki/Memoization) is a technique used to cache the results of function calls and return the cached result when the same inputs occur again.

 ## Features